In most cases, the following factors are required to establish the earthquake load and subsequent design:

 - Fineline™ DXF™ Acoustical Suspension System

 Want to learn more about seismic design for wall and ceilings?
-Read our white paper on Suspended Ceilings and stay tuned for an upcoming CPD on seismic design.
+Read our white paper on Suspended Ceilings and register your interest for an upcoming CPD on seismic design.